MansoorMajeed/devops-from-scratch/episodes/27-create-real-life-end-to-end-jenkins-pipeline.md

 ### 1. Review Current setup

-I have kept the demo app here too in this same repo : [../demo-apps/nodejsapp](../demo-apps/nodejsapp)
+The NodeJS demo app is here https://github.com/MansoorMajeed/devops-nodejs-demo-app

 This is our original deploy script